 Steep turns and stalls are difficult for me to keep tight.
 I’m not happy with them and shouldn’t be.
 Today I’ll practice chair flying the drill and do believe that will help.
 If we get sim time today, the best outcome will be to master the entire dance I’ll need to demonstrate for the ride.
 These motors are so incredibly powerful that I believe they will fly you out of a dense forest if you ask them to.
 Amazing power.

-Dan has been having his own struggles with avionics and approaches.
+My partner has been having his own struggles with avionics and approaches.
 I’m working hard to support him when I’m flying right seat (PM), but haven’t always been there.
 So I have issues as the PF – Pilot Flying, and issues as the PM – Pilot monitoring.
 Our instructor is not concerned at all.
 He explained that we are both effectively primary students, as you would be in getting your first instrument rating.
 He says we can clearly fly airplanes and are progressing well, but at this point we have two monkeys pushing buttons and trying to figure things out.
 Later we’ll have harmony.

 The best thing we have going is our ability to work together.
 I very much appreciate that Dan is making such a strong effort to build a team.